About Elderly Dietary Intake

 Several activities were carried out such as low sodium & balanced menu serving and empowerment of the cook & kitchen helper on healthy cooking, kitchen hygiene, education talk & sharing and periodical health check.

-Throughout the project, 4 cook books with 112 menus (English & Chinese languages) were created according to the elderly eating habit, kitchen crew cooking patterns, availability of raw material and financial status of the two elderly homes.
+Throughout the project, 4 cook books with 112 menus (English & Chinese languages) were created according to the elderly eating habits, kitchen crew cooking patterns, availability of raw material and financial status of the two elderly homes.
 Besides, the average sodium reduction in a single menu was 14-45% with urinary sodium decreased significantly and has shown a reduction in plate wastage.

 The project was granted Silver Award for the Best Community Programme at the 9th Annual Global CSR Summit & Awards and the Global Good Governance Awards 2017.